tranhungnghiep/MEI-KGE/README.md

 ```

 ## Results
-The hyperparameters were tuned for higher MRR on the validation sets.
+The above hyperparameters were tuned for MRR on the validation sets, higher MRR is better.

 MEI achieves state-of-the-art results using quite small number of parameters.